robinmiles1/bots/guide/how-to-develop-eve-online-bots.md

 + `InterfaceToHost.BotEventAtTime`: This describes an event that happens during the operation of the bot.
 All information the bot ever receives is coming through the values given with this first parameter.
 + `InterfaceToHost.ProcessEventResponse`: This type describes what the engine should do.
-+ `State`: This is specific to the bot.
-This type describes what the bot remember from one step to the next.
++ `State`: The `State` type is specific to the bot.
+With this type, we describe what the bot remembers between events.
+When the engine informs the bot about a new event, it also passes the `State` value which the bot returned after processing the previous event (The first component of the tuple in the return type).
+But what if this is the first event?
+Then there is no previous event?
+In this case, the engine takes the value from the function `interfaceToHost_initState` to give to the bot.

 ## Setting up the Programming Tools